lokrainmyth/lokrainmyth.github.io/PROJECT_DAWN.md

 No new major systems should be introduced unless they extend the existing mythology.

 The site is not a landing page.
 It is a journey with an intro, a dawn, an outro, and a continuation.
 Every transition should feel like entering another state rather than opening another page.

+## Outro

+The outro mirrors the Intro.

+After the final track the world fades into darkness.

+Only one element remains:

+GO DEEPER?

+Silence is part of the transition.